simulot/gogrep/README.md

 Grep is fast!
 5 seconds on my testing file set.
 So, I don't expect to beat it on pure performance area.

-Speed gain comes from skipping itermediate file storage.
+Speed gain comes from skipping intermediate file storage.

 ### Simple to use